-5.10 Relations with the government and the local community
+6.11 Relations with the government and the local community

-- 5.10.1 We will take into account the concerns of the wider community, including both national and local interests.
-We seek to serve the community by providing our services efficiently and profitably, and by providing good employment opportunities and conditions. - 5.10.2 We will support communities in which we operate.
-Charitable donations and educational and cultural contributions will be made within a policy set and reviewed by the companies' Social and Ethics Committee. - 5.10.3 The Environment: we are concerned with the conservation of the environment in its broadest sense, and recognise that certain resources are finite and must be used responsibly.
-We aim to limit the use of finite resources in all business ventures and in particular recognise our role in managing responsibility for buildings and land we occupy, waste management and usage of energy. - 5.10.4 Taxation: we will not evade tax obligations.
-We will record and report all transactions, including those where payment is made in cash.
-All taxable perquisites to which employees are entitled will be declared for tax purposes.
+- 6.11.1 We will take into account the concerns of the wider community, including both national and local interests.
+We seek to serve the community by providing our services efficiently and profitably, and by providing good employment opportunities and conditions. - 6.11.2 We will support communities in which we operate.
+Charitable donations and educational and cultural contributions will be made within a policy set and reviewed by the companies' Social and Ethics Committee. - 6.11.3 The Environment: we are concerned with the conservation of the environment in its broadest sense, and recognise that certain resources are finite and must be used responsibly.
+We aim to limit the use of finite resources in all business ventures and in particular recognise our role in managing responsibility for buildings and land we occupy, waste management and usage of energy.